mshspike/enrol_planner/README.md

 3. Run "bundle exec rake db:create" to create the required Database in DB server.

-4. Run "bundle exec rake db:schema:load" to load in the DB structure (tables) as defined in db/schema.rb
+4. Run "bundle exec rake db:migrate" to load in the DB structure (tables) as defined in db/schema.rb

+If the database schema has been changed in a commit, it is recommended to drop the tables that you currently have first, then do the create as well as migrate commands again to make sure that your database isat the "initial state".

 ###To run the application: